Zachary C. LarsenZachary Larsen Clark Hill

 Zachary C. Larsen

-Zachary C. Larsen has litigated some of the most significant cases in Michigan during the past decade, including representing the State and its officials in the Flint water litigation, successfully defending against a Headlee Amendment claim and Administrative Procedures Act challenge to the $2.5 billion regulatory overhaul of the state’s lead and copper rule, and helping to save the state treasury $1.6 billion in claimed refunds in 50 consolidated business tax cases brought by out-of-state corporations under the Multistate Tax Compact.
+Zachary C. Larsen has litigated some of the most significant cases in Michigan during the past decade, including representing the State and its officials in the Flint water litigation, successfully defending against a Headlee Amendment claim and Administrative Procedures Act challenge to the $2.5 billion regulatory overhaul of Michigan’s lead and copper rule, and helping to save the treasury $1.6 billion in claimed refunds in 50 consolidated business tax cases brought by out-of-state corporations under the Multistate Tax Compact.

-Both a trial and appellate litigator, Zach served for eight years as an assistant attorney general on issues of environmental, tax, and administrative law.
+Zach served for eight years as an assistant attorney general on issues of environmental, tax, and administrative law.
 He has handled cases at all levels of both the state and federal judiciary—from presenting evidence at hearings in trial courts and administrative tribunals to arguing at the Michigan Supreme Court and U.S. Court of Appeals for the Sixth Circuit.
 Because of his litigation success, legal writing ability, and skilled oral advocacy in handling appeals, Zach was awarded the Attorney General’s “Excellence in Appellate Advocacy” award.

-In his environmental law practice, Zach has been responsible for a wide variety of cases under Part 31 (water quality), Part 55 (air quality), Part 115 (waste management), Part 201 (remediation), Part 213 (underground storage tanks), Part 301 (inland lakes and streams), and Part 303 (wetlands) of Michigan’s Natural Resources and Environmental Protection Act, MCL 324.101 et seq., and has achieved such victories for his clients as obtaining one of the largest wetlands civil fines in state history and negotiating a multimillion-dollar resolution to a nuisance odor dispute.
+In his environmental law practice, Zach has been responsible for a wide variety of cases under Part 31 (water quality), Part 55 (air quality), Part 115 (waste management), Part 201 (remediation), Part 213 (underground storage tanks), Part 301 (inland lakes and streams), and Part 303 (wetlands) of Michigan’s Natural Resources and Environmental Protection Act, MCL 324.101 et seq.
+He has achieved such victories for his clients as obtaining one of the largest wetlands civil fines in state history and negotiating a multimillion-dollar resolution to a nuisance odor dispute.
 He has also litigated citizen suits under the Clean Water Act, the Safe Drinking Water Act, and CERCLA and can advise clients on their obligations and rights under federal environmental law.

 - Achieved dismissal of civil rights and tort claims against former Governor and other state actors in Guertin v.
 Michigan, U.S. Dist.
 E.D.
 Mich.
 Docket No. 16-cv-12412 (issued June 5, 2017).
 Briefed and argued the appeal and achieved reversal of the district court’s denial of qualified immunity to agency heads.
 Guertin v.
 Michigan, 912 F.3d 907 (6th Cir.
 2019) (dismissing MDHHS director and CME).